-Enjoy your outing making sure you are dressed appropriately for cold temperatures and piercing winds.
+Enjoy your outing making sure you have dressed appropriately for cold temperatures and piercing winds.
 Travel safely, being cautious of safe areas to travel on the ice and areas not to.
 Enjoy the beauty of Lake Superior along the ice ridges of the shoreline to be safe.
-You will be amazed of how spectacular winter can really be just outside your doorstep.
+You will be amazed at how spectacular winter can really be just outside your doorstep.

 - You must proceed with caution, and at your own risk

 - It is only safe to walk on ice 4 inches thick or more

 - Never venture out alone into the wilderness